 Cleaning granite worktops requires a little more care.
 A pH neutral cleaner will do the trick, along with plenty of warm water and a damp cloth.
 Keeping both of these types of stone worktop clean will definitely add to their longevity, and will make your kitchen look stunning for longer.

 Ceramic and solid surface worktops also require some care in order for them to keep their sheen in the long term.
 Ceramic is extremely hard-wearing, so it requires little more than a mild detergent and a cloth to keep it looking sharp – while a solid surface worktop is a non-porous option made of wholly manmade materials, which stands up to the sternest of kitchen tests.

 Taking care of this type of worktop is as simple as cleaning regularly and making sure hot pots and pans aren’t left on the surface for long periods – the same applies to ceramic, even though it boasts superior heat-resistant properties.

 Caring for our bespoke range of worktop products means keeping an eye on what you place upon the surfaces and making sure you’re using the correct cleaner.
-If you’re inspired to invest in a long-lasting, expertly crafted and installed Stone Genie worktop, take a look at our online quote estimator or give us a call on 0330 3303 038, where you’ll be connected with an expert advisor.
+If you’re inspired to invest in a long-lasting, expertly crafted and installed Stone Genie worktop, take a look at our online quote estimator or give send us an email at firstname.lastname@example.org, where you’ll be connected with an expert advisor.